bqy-Spectre/2dnesting/README.md

 - [emhash](https://github.com/ktprime/emhash) 2.1.0.
 Used for fast hashing, already included in this Git (lru_size.h).

 ## License
 Due to CGAL using the GPL3.0 license, this project can only use the GPL3.0 license.
-There will be no further major updates for this project, but you are free to ask any questions.